balthazarneveu/interactive_pipe/readme.md

 >     return img
 > ```

-- :question: How do I change the layout?  *Can I change the grid layout of images live? (like you compare 2 images side by side and you want to start comparing 4 images in a 2x2 fashion for debugging purpose)*.
+- ❓ How do I change the layout?  *Can I change the grid layout of images live? (like you compare 2 images side by side and you want to start comparing 4 images in a 2x2 fashion for debugging purpose)*.
 It is possible with Qt backend.

 > Use the `layout` helper to control image arrangement and styling:
 > ```python